 - 5.2.
 In addition to the submitted documentation, bidders will be invited to make a presentation (of no more than 30 minutes duration) to the LPC Project Review Group. - 5.3.
-Quotations should arrive no later than date and be submitted to The Clerk at Liss Parish Council: The Council Room, Liss Village Hall, Hill Brow Road, Liss, Hampshire, GU33 2LA - 5.4.
+Quotations should be submitted to The Clerk at Liss Parish Council: The Council Room, Liss Village Hall, Hill Brow Road, Liss, Hampshire, GU33 2LA - 5.4.
 It is the responsibility of all suppliers to ensure their quotation is received by the deadline.
 LPC Project Review Group reserve the right not to consider quotations received after that date.